DCS-210/project-lizakemuntopatrick/proposal/proposal.md

 ![](proposal_files/figure-gfm/views-by-brand-1.png)<!-- -->

+From this figure, we can see that brands like Bud Light, Budweiser and NFL get more views on their ads.
+This may be because these ads are associated with the Superbowl.

 Next, we can visualize the trend in the number of likes on these ads by brand.
 The figure below shows the number of likes on ads in the last 21
 Superbowls: